hamdiz0/vote-app/README.md

 <a href="https://github.com/dockersamples/example-voting-app">based on example-voting-app</a>

-## A containerized voting app split into 5 containers :
+## A containerized vote app split into 5 containers :

 <img src="./voting-app.PNG" style="width:100%">